MariaAlonsoLeon/TemperatureAnomaly/README.md

 This repository is released under the **MIT License** for code.

 Documentation, figures, and accompanying materials are distributed under the **Creative Commons Attribution 4.0 (CC BY 4.0)** license.

+**You are free to:**
+- use, modify, and distribute the code
+- reuse figures and results with proper attribution

+**Under the following conditions:**
+- appropriate credit must be given to the authors
+- a reference to this repository should be included when possible

 Third-party data (e.g., AEMET, HadCRUT5) remain subject to their original licenses and are not redistributed under the terms of this repository.